-If you’re a fitness enthusiast that likes to be aware of your surroundings, you should buy the Sennheiser Sport True Wireless earbuds.
+If you’re a fitness enthusiast who likes being aware of your surroundings, you should buy the Sennheiser Sport True Wireless earbuds.
 From the great sound, to dust and waterproofing, to a secure fit, these earbuds have everything most athletes need.
 Combining the open ear tips, with the “Aware” mode that amplifies background noise while increasing bass, provides the best implementation of a transparency mode we’ve seen on any earbuds.

 What is the difference between Sennheiser Sport True Wireless and Sennheiser MOMENTUM True Wireless 3?

-Upgrading to the Sennheiser MOMENTUM True Wireless 3 provides access to many more premium features.
-Along with active noise cancelling, you also get wireless charging, aptX Adaptive, and a unique Sound Zones feature that adjusts the earbuds depending on your location.
+Upgrading to the Sennheiser MOMENTUM True Wireless 3 ($169 at Amazon) provide access to many more premium features.
+Along with active noise canceling, you also get wireless charging, aptX Adaptive, and a unique Sound Zones feature that adjusts the earbuds depending on your location.

-On the other hand, the MOMENTUM True Wireless 3 isn’t as good for adventure junkies.
+On the other hand, the MOMENTUM True Wireless 3 aren’t as good for adventure junkies.
 You only get IPX4 protection rather than IP54, and you don’t get the same level of customization with ear tips and ear wings.
-Most people will also prefer the sound of the Sport True Wireless, as the MOMENTUM True Wireless 3 under-emphasizes high frequencies.
+Most people will also prefer the sound of the Sport True Wireless, as the MOMENTUM True Wireless 3 under-emphasize high frequencies.

 What are some alternatives to the Sennheiser Sport True Wireless Earbuds?

-If you’re looking for the best workout earbuds, get the Jabra Elite 7 Active.
+If you’re looking for the best workout earbuds, get the Jabra Elite 7 Active ($179 at Amazon).
 These earbuds tick almost every box on our checklist, including good sound, adjustable listening modes, and great durability.

-Another great option is the Jabra Vista 2, with its IP68 and MIL-STD-810G durability ratings.
+Another great option are the Jabra Vista 2 ($117 at Amazon), with their IP68 and MIL-STD-810G durability ratings.
 Since these earbuds have been out for a while, you can typically find them on sale below the original retail price.

-If staying aware of your surroundings is your top priority, check out bone-conducting headphones such as the Shokz OpenRun.
-This style of headphones keeps your ear canal completely open, providing more transparency than any set of in-ear earbuds (aside from maybe the Sony LinkBuds).
+If staying aware of your surroundings is your top priority, check out bone-conducting headphones such as the Shokz OpenRun ($129 at Amazon).
+These headphones keep your ear canal completely open, providing more transparency than any set of in-ear earbuds — aside from maybe the Sony LinkBuds ($178 at Amazon).